CorentinWicht/RESTINGLAB/README.md

 **OF NOTE: This software can currently only import [BioSemi](https://biosemi.com/) 64-channels EEG files.**

-*Throughout the Guided User Interfaces (GUIs) you will find additional information while pressing on the `❓` buttons.*
+*Throughout the Guided User Interfaces (GUIs) you will find additional information while pressing on the* `❓ buttons`.

 ## Table of Contents